If you’re trying to increase your family’s income and are curious if a side hustle from home is even a good idea – let me encourage you.

 Why?
 We’re used to multitasking!
 And working around kids and husbands while juggling household chores can become second nature pretty quickly.

 Many times, one type of online job can lead to another.
-For instance, this summer, in addition to my blog, I took on a few clients and provided virtual assistant services, doing the same types of tasks I’ve learned from my own blog.
+For instance, several months after starting my blog, I took on a few clients and provided virtual assistant services, doing the same types of tasks I’ve learned from my own blog.

 Being immersed in the mom-boss community has shown me that there are sooooo many avenues to earn money online.
 (Which leads to point #5.)